threefoldfoundation/tfchain/README.md

 # tfchain [![Build Status](https://travis-ci.org/threefoldfoundation/tfchain.svg?branch=master)](https://travis-ci.org/threefoldfoundation/tfchain)

 tfchain is the official Go implementation of the ThreeFold blockchain client.
-It uses and is build on top of the [Rivine][rivine] protocol.
+It uses and is built on top of the [Rivine][rivine] protocol.

 The ThreeFold blockchain is used as a ledger for the ThreeFold Token ("TFT"), a digital currency backed by neutral and sustainable internet capacity.
 You can learn more about the ThreeFold token on [threefoldtoken.com](https://threefoldtoken.com).